astaniano/hat/webSecAcademy/advanced_topics/graphql/graphql.md

 ```

 ### PRACTITIONER Lab: Accidental exposure of private GraphQL fields
-In the lab we see login mutation, let's send to repeater:
+In the lab we see login mutation, let's send it to repeater:
 ```bash
     mutation login($input: LoginInput!) {
         login(input: $input) {